🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Key takeaway: The 2026 US midterm elections will determine Senate control.
 Prediction markets currently price Republican retention at 58-62%, with 6-8 competitive seats that could flip.
 These races generate the highest volume on Polymarket after presidential elections.

-On PolyGram, midterm election markets rank as the second-most-active category by trading volume, surpassed only by contests for the presidency.
-The 2026 US Senate races are emerging as fiercely contested matchups, with command of the chamber dependent upon outcomes in a small number of pivotal states.
+On Polymarket, midterm election outcome markets rank as the second-most-active category by trading volume, surpassed only by presidential contests.
+The 2026 US Senate races are expected to be fiercely contested, with chamber control dependent on outcomes in a small cluster of pivotal states.

 Senate control odds